 A furnace is a major indoor component of an HVAC unit that keeps the indoor space warm.
 However, due to the lack of maintenance, the furnace fails to effectively regulate the indoor temperature.
 Before winters, you should get the furnace checked by a professional.
 It’ll enhance its performance and lead to an increase in its lifespan.

 The average lifespan of a furnace is around 15-20 years.
 Here are some factors that can indicate that it’s time to replace the furnace:

 Air filters prevent dirt and debris from entering the indoor space.
 They improve air quality and mitigate health risks.

 However, due to the accumulation of dust particles, these filters get dirty over time.
 They can put the pollutants back into the air and spread diseases.
 Therefore, you ought to replace the filters every 3 to 4 months.
-However, if you have pets at home or you’re suffering from asthma, you should replace it every month to stay safe and healthy.
+However, if you have pets at home or have asthma, you should replace them every month to stay safe and healthy.

-Air vents effectively improve airflow and bring in the fresh air.
-Make sure you don’t block vents with couches or other objects, or else you may notice an uncomfortable drop in the temperature.
+Air vents effectively improve airflow and bring in fresh air.
+Ensure you don’t block vents with couches or other objects, or else you may notice an uncomfortable drop in the temperature.
 Moreover, your HVAC unit will have to work harder to maintain the desired temperature.